Airbnb (ABNB)

 For online travel businesses like Airbnb, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer support, payment processing, fulfillment fees (paid to the airlines, hotels, or car rental companies), and data center expenses to keep the app or website online.

 Airbnb’s gross margin is one of the best in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in new products and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 83.1% gross margin over the last two years.
-Said differently, roughly $83.05 was left to spend on selling, marketing, and R&D for every $100 in revenue.
+As you can see below, it averaged an elite 83% gross margin over the last two years.
+That means Airbnb only paid its providers $16.98 for every $100 in revenue.
+Airbnb Trailing 12-Month Gross Margin

-In Q3, Airbnb produced a 86.6% gross profit margin, in line with the same quarter last year.
+This quarter, Airbnb’s gross profit margin was 82.5%, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 8. User Acquisition Efficiency

-Consumer internet businesses like Airbnb grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Airbnb grow from a combination of product virality, paid advertisement, and incentives.

-Airbnb is very efficient at acquiring new users, spending only 25.9% of its gross profit on sales and marketing expenses over the last year.
+Airbnb is very efficient at acquiring new users, spending only 26.8% of its gross profit on sales and marketing expenses over the last year.
 This efficiency indicates that it has a highly differentiated product offering and strong brand reputation from scale, giving Airbnb the freedom to invest its resources into new growth initiatives while maintaining optionality.
+Airbnb User Acquisition Efficiency

 9. EBITDA

-Airbnb has been a well-oiled machine over the last two years.
-It demonstrated elite profitability for a consumer internet business, boasting an average EBITDA margin of 36.4%.
+Airbnb’s EBITDA margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 35.7% over the last two years.
+This profitability was elite for a consumer internet business thanks to its efficient cost structure and economies of scale.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

 10. Earnings Per Share

-In Q3, Airbnb reported EPS of $2.21, up from $2.13 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Airbnb’s full-year EPS of $4.20 to grow 11.7%.
+In Q4, Airbnb reported EPS of $0.56, down from $0.72 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Airbnb’s full-year EPS of $4.04 to grow 19.1%.

 11. Cash Is King

-Airbnb’s free cash flow clocked in at $1.35 billion in Q3, equivalent to a 32.9% margin.
-This result was good as its margin was 4.2 percentage points higher than in the same quarter last year, but we note it was lower than its two-year cash profitability.
-Nevertheless, we wouldn’t read too much into a single quarter because investment needs can be seasonal, leading to short-term swings.
-Long-term trends trump temporary fluctuations.
+Airbnb’s free cash flow clocked in at $521 million in Q4, equivalent to a 18.8% margin.
+This cash profitability was in line with the comparable period last year but below its two-year average.
+We wouldn’t put too much weight on it because investment needs can be seasonal, causing short-term swings.
+Long-term trends are more important.

 12. Balance Sheet Assessment